MCP Configuration

 | @mastra/mcp-docs-server | Stdio | Mastra.ai documentation and examples |

-On Windows, npx is a script that requires shell access.
-Wrap calls with cmd /c:
+On Windows, npx is a batch script that requires shell access.
+Wrap with cmd /c:

 {